VanOvermeire/sam-template-creator/README.md

 ### Roadmap

 * Solve TODO's
+* More use of previous template values
 * Multiple sns/sqs/... events (by prefix of name?)
 * Step function support (by name of event and return value?)
-* Incremental templates by checking previous ones for values for timeout, env vars etc. (and maybe notifying user of finds)
 * Languages
     * Node
     * Java